-We may suspend a transaction or service or terminate a transaction, service or our relationship with you if (i) you breach any applicable Law or any matter set out in this Statement or (ii) by executing the transaction, providing the service or continuing our relationship with you, it will cause us to breach any applicable Law or offend any matter set out in this Statement.
+We may suspend a transaction or service or terminate a transaction, service or our relationship with you if (i) you breach any applicable Law or offend any matter set out in this Statement or (ii) by executing the transaction, providing the products and services or continuing our relationship with you, it will cause us to breach any applicable Law or offend any matter set out in this Statement.

 10. Product Documents

-This Statement shall form part of any specific legal documentation governing a product, service or transaction that you have or may enter into with us ("Product Documents").
+This Statement shall form part of any specific legal documentation governing a product, service or transaction that you enter into with us ("Product Documents").

-In relation to any product, service or transaction under a Product Document, the relevant terms of such Product Documents will prevail to the extent they are in addition to or inconsistent with this Statement.
+In relation to any product, service or transaction under a Product Document, the relevant terms of such Product Document will prevail to the extent they are in addition to or inconsistent with this Statement.

-You consent to receiving this Statement and any other information relevant to you by way of letter, email or our website (irrespective of such information being personally addressed to you).
-Please read this information carefully.
+You consent to receiving this Statement and any other information relevant to you through various methods, including letter, email or our website (irrespective of such information being personally addressed to you).
+Please read any such information carefully.
 Should you have any questions, we recommend that you seek independent legal and / or financial advice.